khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 ## Al-Nīyyah (Intention)

-This is the firm resolve of the heart to perform _wuḍū_ in obedience to the order of Allāh !swt and His Emissary BPBUH.
-Ibn Taymīyyah !r[him] said in _Majmūʿah al-Rasāʾil al-Kubrā_ (1/243): “The place of the _niyyah_ is the heart and not the tongue in all forms of _ʿibādah_---and that is agreed upon by all the Muslim scholars---Purification, _Ṣalāh_, _Zakāt_, _Ṣawm_, _Ḥajj_,
+This is the firm resolve of the heart to perform _wuḍū_ in obedience to the order of Allāh BSWT and His Emissary BPBUH.
+Ibn Taymīyyah BM_HIM said in _Majmūʿah al-Rasāʾil al-Kubrā_ (1/243): “The place of the _niyyah_ is the heart and not the tongue in all forms of _ʿibādah_---and that is agreed upon by all the Muslim scholars---Purification, _Ṣalāh_, _Zakāt_, _Ṣawm_, _Ḥajj_,